ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 chains with CT auditors and monitors while still preserving the privacy of the end user.
-The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it possible to catch a higher number of violations of MMD and also catch logs presenting inconsistent views.
+The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it more likely to catch a violation of a log's MMD or a log presenting inconsistent views.

 SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites